moberwasserlechner/jopencage/README.md

 Please do not mix more than one issue in a feature branch.
 Each feature/bugfix should have its own branch and its own Pull Request (PR).

 1. Create a issue and describe what you want to do at [Issue Tracker](https://github.com/moberwasserlechner/jopencage/issues)
+2. Clone this repository
-2. Create your feature branch (`git checkout -b feature/my-feature` or `git checkout -b bugfix/my-bugfix`)
+3. Create your feature branch (`git checkout -b feature/my-feature` or `git checkout -b bugfix/my-bugfix`)
-3. Test your changes to the best of your ability.
+4. Test your changes to the best of your ability.
+(Unit Tests)
-4. Add a demo view to the demo application
+5. Add a demo view to the demo application
-5. Commit your changes (`git commit -m 'Describe feature or bug'`)
+6. Commit your changes (`git commit -m 'Describe feature or bug'`)
-6. Push to the branch (`git push origin feature/my-feature`)
+7. Push to the branch (`git push origin feature/my-feature`) of your cloned
-7. Create a Github Pull Request
+8. Create a Github Pull Request (PR)

 ### Code Style